Swan Range

 The Swan Range is a mountain range in western Montana in the United States.
 Its peaks typically rise to around 8000 to 9000 ft.
 The range is bounded by the South Fork Flathead River to the east, the Flathead River to the north and northwest, the Swan River to the west, and lie to the southwest of Glacier National Park, just south of the Canada–US border.
 It runs about 99 mi from north-northwest to south-southeast.
-Major cities near the Swan Range include Kalispell and Bigfork to the northeast, and Seeley Lake on the south.
+Major cities near the Swan Range include Kalispell and Bigfork to the northwest, and Seeley Lake on the south.

 Etymology

 The range shares its name with Swan Lake and the 93 mi long, north flowing Swan River on its west side.
 The name may have originated from trumpeter swans that once populated Swan Lake, but none are found there today.
 The river, range and lake may have also been named after Emmett Swan, a long-time resident of the Swan Valley.